ambraun/RoaringForkFinalProject/README.md

       Results:Routine sample, Snowmelt, Under ice cover, Drought, Not applicable, Regulated flow, Spring
          breakup
       Data class: Character Vector

+**pH**

+**Columns**

+*Activity Identifier:* Sample identification provided to the National Water Information System.
+Data Class:

+*Activity Start Date:* Date the sample was collected.
+Data Class:

+*Monitoring Location Identifier:* USGS site of the sample collected.
+Data Class:

+*HydrologicCondition:* The stage of the river in which the water sample was collected.
+      Results: Not determined, Stable normal stage, Rising stage; Stable, low stage; Stable, high stage;
+         Falling stage, Peak stage, Not applicable.
+      Data Class: Character Vector

+*Hydrologic Event:* The climactic condition of the water sampled.
+      Results:Routine sample, Snowmelt, Under ice cover, Drought, Not applicable, Regulated flow, Spring
+         breakup
+      Data class: Character Vector

+*Measure:* pH of the measured sample.

+*Sample Aquifer:* A few of the samples have the type of aquifer the surrounding geology is a part of.
+Results: Alluvium, Flood Plain; Maroon Formation; Pennsylvanian System; Permian-Pennsylvanian Systems; Quaternary System; Valley-Fill Deposits.

 ## Quality assurance/quality
-Data samples that were lab tested replicas of field tested samples were removed from the alkalinity and specific conductance raw data.
+Data samples that were "quality control sample-field replicate" lab tested  were removed from the alkalinity and specific conductance and pH raw data.